libercoinproject/LMessage/docs/contribute.dir/develop.dir/opsec.rst

 Operational Security
 ====================

-Bitmessage has many features that are designed to protect your anonymity during normal use.
+LMessage has many features that are designed to protect your anonymity during normal use.
 There are other things that you must or should do if you value your anonymity.

 Castles in the sand
 -------------------